crate/cloud-tutorials/docs/promo.rst

 Deploy a promotional cluster
 ============================

-Crate.io offers two types of promotional clusters from time to time: free and discounted clusters.
-The processes for deploying either are described below.
+Crate.io offers two types of promotional offers from time to time: free (trial) offers and discounted offers.
+Below is described how to deploy clusters using either kind of promotional offer.

 Free promotional cluster